ehrpg/qstar/vessels.md

 apply positive modifiers or have to substract negative ones.
 The one with the higher result succeeds.

+#### Smart Weapons

+Weapons with guided weapon systems such as missiles or torpedos do not depend on the pilots skills.
+The statistics for these weapon provide their own *skill rank* and *attack value*.
+If the vessel has multiple launchers for these weapons, follow the **multiple weapons** rules.

+#### Multiple Weapons

+Weapons of the same type can be fired in groups of a maximum of 5.
+There are two kinds of bonuses for having more than 1 weapon, which the attacker can choose when firing.

+##### Spread Fire Mode

+Every additional weapon reduces the defenders *speed value* by one, until it reaches 0.
+The *speed value* due to multiple weapons can't deceed 0.

+Example: An attacker is firing a battery of 4 rail guns upon a small vessel with a *speed value* of +2.
+The attacker has 4 dice and +4 on his attack due to the pilots skill.
+Because the attacker has 4 rail guns, they could reduce any defenders *speed value* by 3, to a minimum of 0.
+In this case the defenders *speed value* is reduced to 0.
+The attack suceeds, and deals damage.

+##### Focused Fire Mode

+Every die that exceeds the defenders highest roll results in another hit.

+Example: An attacker is firing a battery of 4 rail guns upon a small vessel with a *speed value* of +2.
+The attacker has 4 dice and +4 on his attack due to the pilots skill.
+The attacker decides to add additional damage rather than reducing the enemies speed value.
+Two of his dice, after applying bonuses, exceed the defenders defense roll.
+Instead of dealing damage once, the attacker deals damage twice.

 ### Damaging

 If the attack succeeds, the attacker can deal damage to the attacked vessel.
 The